 - [Private Univ] It has outstanding faculty and course structure, world-class actually, probably the best in the country (look at the faculty profiles, people are from highly top universities abroad) the fee is very high but if you show the need for financial aid, there will be fee-waiver, in fact, 41% students have a complete fee waiver.
 For full details about financial aid go through this.
-The campus life is excellent and has a very active & vibrant student clubs.
+The campus life is excellent and has very active & vibrant student clubs.
 It is extremely student-friendly.
 [This is not a sponsored article or anything lol.
 I’m seriously amazed to hear all the things about the place from a friend of mine studying there]

 - Azim Premji University, Bangalore⭐⭐

-- [Private Univ] This again has an excellently designed UG program, almost like that of Ashoka University, the fee is high (but lesser than that of Ashoka), but again they have fee waiver up to 100% based on your family income (details here).
+- [Private Univ] This again has an excellently designed UG program, almost like that of Ashoka University, the fee is high (but lesser than that of Ashoka), but again they have fee waivers up to 100% based on your family income (details here).